 Another special feature of the MaxiCode is the built in Reed-Solomon error correction.
 Since most of these symbols are found on packages, they must be able to withstand damage.
 With the error correction, up to 1/8th of the symbol can be torn, smudged or damaged and still be scannable.

 MaxiCode has had great success since its inception and is currently being used throughout the world.
 It is primarily limited to freight transportation, sorting and tracking, however.
 Take a look the next time you receive a package.
-Does it have a MaxiCode or some other type of two dimensional code?
+Does it have MaxiCode freight labels or some other type of two dimensional code?